cleancoindev/wns/docs/deploying.rst

 ***************
-Deploying ENS
+Deploying WNS
 ***************

-If you'd like to deploy ENS on your own network, or deploy your own copy of ENS on a public network, this guide shows you how.
-If you want to use an existing ENS deployment, read :ref:`interacting` instead.
-If you want to register a name on the Ropsten (testnet) ENS deployment, read :ref:`fifs` or :ref:`auctions`.
+If you'd like to deploy WNS on your own network, or deploy your own copy of WNS on a public or testnet network, this guide shows you how.
+If you want to use an existing WNS deployment, read :ref:`interacting` instead..

 Deploy the registry
 -------------------

-First, you need to deploy ENS's central component, the registry.
+First, you need to deploy WNS's central component, the registry.
 To do so, paste this code into an Ethereum console:

 ::